system76/docs/_articles/restore.md

 sudo apt install system76-driver
 ```

-**For NVIDIA Graphics:** If you ordered a system with a discrete Nvidia graphics card, you will need to manually install the drivers for your card to get the optimum performance.
+**For Nvidia Graphics:** If you ordered a system with a discrete Nvidia graphics card, you will need to manually install the drivers for your card to get the optimum performance.
 Please run the following command after the above commands to install the driver:

 ```
 sudo apt install system76-driver-nvidia
 ```

+After the Nvidia driver is successfully installed, we need to remove the nomodeset modifier.
+Please run this command to edit the startup options file:

+`sudo gedit /etc/default/grub`

+Update this line:<br/>
+`GRUB_CMDLINE_LINUX="nomodeset"`

+to:<br/>
+`GRUB_CMDLINE_LINUX=""`

+Then save the file, exit the editor, and run this command to make the change permanent:

+`sudo update-grub`

 Once the process is finished, restart your computer for all changes to take effect.